BUSINESS SALE AGREEMENT

 The purchase price payable by the Buyer to the Seller for the Business is £750,000.00 (the "Purchase Price"), exclusive of VAT (if any).

-A deposit of £75,000.00 shall be paid to the Seller's solicitors as stakeholders on exchange of this Agreement, with the balance of £675,000.00 payable on the Completion Date.
+A deposit of £75,000.00 shall be paid to the Seller's solicitors as stakeholders on exchange of this Agreement, with the balance of £675,000.00 payable in immediately available cleared funds on the Completion Date.

 The sale of the Business constitutes a "relevant transfer" within the meaning of regulation 3 of the Transfer of Undertakings (Protection of Employment) Regulations 2006 ("TUPE").
 On the Completion Date, the contracts of employment of all persons employed in the Business immediately before Completion shall, by operation of regulation 4 TUPE, transfer from the Seller to the Buyer on their existing terms and conditions (save for occupational pension rights within the meaning of regulation 10).

-Employee Liability Information (reg 11): The Seller has provided the Buyer with the employee liability information required by regulation 11 TUPE not less than 28 days before the Completion Date, including identities, ages, statements of particulars, disciplinary/grievance records over 2 years and details of claims.
+Employee Liability Information (reg 11): The Seller has provided the Buyer with the employee liability information required by regulation 11 TUPE not less than 28 days before the Completion Date, including identities, ages, statements of particulars (per s.1 Employment Rights Act 1996), disciplinary and grievance records over the prior 2 years, details of claims, and any collective agreements that will continue to have effect.

 Mutual indemnities: The Seller indemnifies the Buyer against any liability (including claims under regs 4-7 TUPE, unfair dismissal, unlawful deduction of wages, redundancy pay and discrimination) arising out of any act, omission or event on or before the Completion Date.
 The Buyer indemnifies the Seller against any such liability arising after the Completion Date.